10 things I wish I knew before going to Tajikistan

 3. The border

-Due to its somewhat remote location from Russia, the most convenient way to get to Tajikistan is by plane (takes about four hours).
+The most convenient way to get to Tajikistan is by plane (takes about four hours).
 Otherwise, you will have to shake a car for a few days to get to the beautiful Tajikistan capital of the great country.
 There is another option - a train.
 But it is wildly inconvenient and lengthy (about five days), and the prices are also overpriced.
 What documents should be prepared for the trip?
 Passport and visa.
 However, Russia has a simplified visa regime, so for a couple of days, you can stay there without a Tajikistan visa.
-Customs declarations, immigration card, etc. you fill out when entering the country.
+Customs declarations, immigration card, etc., you fill out when entering the country.
 In a few minutes, thanks to the friendly staff, you will pass customs and passport control.
 As in many countries, drugs and firearms are prohibited.
 You should find the first exchange office, as Tajik Somoni is used as a monetary unit.
 For currency, please visit the website of the National Bank of Tajikistan.
 Besides foreign passports, you need to take out a medical insurance policy.

 Thanks to the incredibly hot climate of Tajikistan, the leading natural beauties of Central Asia are concentrated here.
 It is best to stay here in the spring period when the country's territory is dotted with flowering plants, and everything starts to green as if in a magical fairy tale.
 In the autumn-winter period, sandstorms, as well as terrible blizzards, visit these parts of the country.
 If you want to climb the mountains, come in May or July.
 That's when the weather is most favourable for climbers.
 Be sure to check the temperature on the local weather stations' websites.
 Tajikistan is famous for its mountain views as well as picturesque rivers.
 Countless transparent lakes on top of the Tajikistan mountains.
 Lake Iskanderkul is rightly considered one of the most beautiful lakes, but the largest is Lake Karakul.
 Almost half of the glaciers are concentrated in Tajikistan.
 As a lot of precipitation falls in these lands and has no time to evaporate, we manage to see such beauty on the tops of the Tajikistan mountains.
 Wherever possible, the area has been taken for agriculture.
 The vegetation here is small, but among them, there are many unique species.